NextFaze/ionic-manup/README.md

 ## 🚧This repo is no longer actively maintained but we still review and accept any pull requests

+### Upgrading from 1.0.0 to 2.0.0

+As of 2.0.0 `validate` returns a promise that resolves with the `AlertType` depending on the result of the ManUp run. one of:

+- `AlertType.OPTIONAL` - An optional update is available
+- `AlertType.MANDATORY` - A mandatory update is required
+- `AlertType.MAINTENANCE` - Application is disabled
+- `AlertType.NOP` No alerts were shown - all good to initialize as normal

+If the result is `null` it means there was an error fetching the ManUp result somewhere and ManUp could not resolve properly.

+This allows your app code to behave differently depending on the result.

 # Mandatory Update for Ionic 2+

 [![Build